linkedin/PalDB/README.md

 A few tips on how configuration can affect performance:

 + Disabling memory mapping will significantly reduce performance as disk seeks will be performed instead.
-+ Enabling the cache makes sense when the value size is large and there's a significant cost in deserialization.
-Otherwise, the cache adds an overhead.
-The cache is also useful when memory mapping is disabled.
++ Enabling the bloom filter makes sense when you expect to miss finding some values.
+It will greatly increase read performance in this case.
 + Compression can be enabled when the store size is a concern and the values are large (e.g. a sparse matrix).
 By default, PalDB already uses a compact serialization.
 Snappy is used for compression.

 Custom serializer